 Grants of up to $4,000 to British Columbia registered charities and qualified donees in eligible locations for activities that benefit local communities.
-Funding is intended to support programs and projects in areas such as education, health, arts and culture, economic development, and sports and recreation.
+Funding is intended to support programs and projects in areas such as arts, culture, and heritage; children, youth, and families; the environment; and seniors.
 Funded activities must serve the North Kootenay Lake region (Kaslo and Area D).

 Please send completed applications and supporting materials to:

 P.O.
 Box 661